Long lines, frustration on first day of walk-up vaccine shots in Hagerstown

-After waiting several hours in a slow-moving walk-up line, some residents said they were told that doses were extremely limited and they would likely not get vaccinated unless others with scheduled appointments did not appear.
+After waiting several hours in a slow-moving walk-up line, some residents said they were told that doses were extremely limited and they were not likely to get vaccinated unless others with scheduled appointments failed to appear.

 Shawna Bader-Blau, 46, traveled from Takoma Park to Hagerstown in search of the vaccine.
 Like others around her without appointments, she said, she expected to wait, but not for hours.
 Some people brought chairs; others had come on their way to work.

-When a state employee announced at noon that some patients may not get vaccinated at all, people got visibly angry, said Bader-Blau, who works at a nonprofit.
+When a state employee announced at noon that some patients may not get vaccinated at all, people got visibly angry, said Bader-Blau, who works at a nonprofit organization.
 She decided to stick it out, eventually getting her Johnson & Johnson shot at 3:30 p.m. — about seven hours after she had arrived.

 Michael Ricci, a Hogan spokesman, said the state indicated in its news release Monday that “Marylanders should be aware that the process for the no-appointment lines will take longer, and there is no guarantee of receiving a vaccine.”